The Stem Cell Debate: Is It Over?

 With alternatives to hES cells now available, the debate over stem cell research is becoming increasingly irrelevant.
 But ethical questions regarding hES cells may not entirely go away.

-For now, some human embryos will still be needed for research. iPS and STAP cells are not exactly the same as hES cells, and hES cells still provide important controls: they are a gold standard against which the "stemness" of other cells is measured.
+For now, some human embryos will still be needed for research. iPS cells are not exactly the same as hES cells, and hES cells still provide important controls: they are a gold standard against which the "stemness" of other cells is measured.

 Some experts believe it's wise to continue the study of all stem cell types, since we're not sure yet which one will be the most useful for cell replacement therapies.

-An additional ethical consideration is that iPS and STAP cells have the potential to develop into a human embryo, in effect producing a clone of the donor.
+An additional ethical consideration is that iPS cells have the potential to develop into a human embryo, in effect producing a clone of the donor.
 Many nations are already prepared for this, having legislation in place that bans human cloning.

 Stem Cell Research Legislation